-For example, in Belgium, in addition to Solvency II reporting, the insurance companies have to produce for the NBB the Interest Risk Rate (IRR) reporting; in the Netherlands (DNB), the Verzekeraars Nationale Staten (VNS); in France, the Reporting Assurance National (RAN), etc.
+For example, in Belgium, in addition to Solvency II reporting, the insurance companies have to produce for the NBB the Interest Risk Rate ( IRR) reporting and the Primary Financial Statement ( PFS); in the Netherlands ( DNB), the Verzekeraars Nationale Staten ( VNS); in France, the Reporting Assurance National ( RAN), etc.

 Make your XBRL reporting efficient

 In the past, many organizations implemented specific XBRL solutions able to support one or two taxonomies.
-Now, that new taxonomies and new versions of taxonomies are periodically published, only a generic set of XBRL tools provides an economical, sustainable and flexible path.
+Now that new taxonomies and new versions of taxonomies are periodically published, only agile, open XBRL tools provide an economical, sustainable and flexible path.

-Generic tools are fully taxonomy-driven: they will work with all existing and future XBRL taxonomies.
-This drastically reduces the costs, delays and user training when new (versions of) taxonomies are published.
-Financial report processing is becoming a technology like document and database management; report project implementation will increasingly follow standardized development workflows and methods.
+Agile tools are fully taxonomy-driven: they will work with all existing and future XBRL taxonomies.
+This significantly reduces the implementation costs, delays and user training when new (versions of) taxonomies are published.
+Financial report management is becoming a technology like document and database management; report implementation project can be industrialized because standardized development workflows and methods can be used.

-At the centre of our solution is a generic XBRL engine.
-This engine is based on the Arelle open source platform (www.arelle.org) renowned in the XBRL community.
+At the centre of our solution is Arelle open source platform (www.arelle.org) renowned in the XBRL community.
 Acsone’s version and extensions include:

-- XBRL native drafting capability of XBRL reports according to any taxonomies based on Presentation or Table Linkbase;
+- Native XBRL drafting capability of XBRL reports according to any taxonomies based on Presentation or Table Linkbase or tuples;

 - Excel drafting and conversion (import & export) of reports according to any taxonomies based on Presentation or Table Linkbase;

-- Extended support of XBRL specifications in the drafting processes: full support of table, presentation, formula, dimensions linkbases and inline XBRL;
+- Support of XBRL specifications in the drafting processes: full support of table, presentation, formula, dimensions linkbases and inline XBRL;

-- Extended support of taxonomies including country specific reporting requirements (in particular EBA/CRD IV, EIOPA/Solvency II, ECB FINREP, SRB, IFRS, NBB/IRR, DNB/VNS, …)
+- Support of specific taxonomies, in particular EBA/CRD IV, EIOPA/Solvency II, EIOPA/IORP II, SRB, NBB/IRR, NBB/PFS, DNB/VNS, IFRS, …)

 - speed up processing